Connect to OData from Power BI using OAuth2 Authentication

 In this article, we will walk you through how you can connect to your data in Relational, Big Data or SaaS data sources via OData generated using Progress Hybrid Data Pipeline from Power BI.
 As Hybrid Data Pipeline supports OAuth2 for OData, we will be showing you how you can use OAuth 2 with OData in Power BI.

-If Hybrid Data Pipeline Server is on Azure
+Download and Install Hybrid Data Pipeline Server

 Note: If you are connecting to a database On-Premise, you should find the On-Premise Connector ID, which you have configured above, in Connector ID drop down.

 - Now go to OData tab and Click on Configure Schema button.
 You should now see all the schemas in your database, select your schema and now you should see all the tables in the schema as shown below.
 Select the tables that you want to access through.

 - Click on Save & Close.
 Now go to OData tab and you should find the endpoint URL as shown below.
 If you don’t have the SSL enabled, fallback to http.
 The URL might be of following format: http://<server>/api/odata4/sqlserver

 - You need to Register Salesforce Connect as an application in Hybrid Data Pipeline for OAuth 2.0 Authorization.